bigyihsuan/complicated-recipes/README.md

 >it's called "Fuck you, you want to play this game?
 Give up while you can --Kangamooster on /r/Factorio Discord

 http://puu.sh/pTn24/cb98b556f9.png

+Thank you to @octo#5039 "An Octopus" on the /r/Factorio Discord server for showing me his technology functions.